-I’m thrilled – and a little stunned! – to report that my novel, “Sharks in the Valley,” was chosen out of 1,400 entrants as the GRAND PRIZE WINNER of the ScreenCraft Cinematic Book Competition!
+I’m thrilled – and a little stunned! – to report that my novel, “Sharks in the Valley,” (now renamed “Welcome to Redemption”) was chosen out of 1,400 entrants as the GRAND PRIZE WINNER of the ScreenCraft Cinematic Book Competition!

 I’ve been sitting on this one for a few months – but since it’s now public on their website, I’m really excited to report that my short story, “Duel of the Aces” will be featured in Ellery Queen’s Mystery Magazine in the November/December issue!